orizens/orizens.com/src/pages/blog/2016-09-26-angular-2-from-services-to-reactive-effects-with-ngrxeffects.md

 }
 ```

 There's some **Typescript** here.
-Clearly, aside from the constructor method, the only public method that is allowed to be used is the &#8220;**load**" method, which takes an api name and simply returns an observable that the consumer can subscribe to.
+Clearly, aside from the constructor method, the only public method that is allowed to be used is the "**load**" method, which takes an api name and simply returns an observable that the consumer can subscribe to.

 The consumer of this service is the **Authorization** service.
 It is injected with the **gapiLoader** service, so it can load the relevant api for authorizing a google user - &#8216;**auth2**&#8216; api.
 Once the **gapiLoader** has loaded the auth2 api, the subscribed function is invoked, so it can continue to try and authorize the user.
 Even more than that, this function reacts to the gapiLoader's observable stream.
 If at some point, the user signs out, this function should handle that.
 However, this is not regarded for now.